Plaza Río Hondo

-Plaza Rio Hondo is a shopping mall in Bayamón, Puerto Rico.
+Plaza Río Hondo is a shopping mall in Bayamón, Puerto Rico.
 It opened in 1982 and is anchored by Marshalls Megastore, Caribbean Cinemas, TJ Maxx, Best Buy, Golden Corral, Pueblo Supermarkets, Chili's Grill & Bar, Walgreens, and PetSmart.

 History

 Opening and success: 1980s

 The 350,000 square foot Plaza Río Hondo at the time was first owned and developed by the firm Wilder-Manley Associates and represented an investment of $25 million.
 The mall was also managed by the firm Wilder-Manley of Puerto Rico, Inc., a subsidiary of WMA.

 On March 31, 1982, the first group of stores at the mall first opened, of which included Pueblo Supermarkets.
 The second few group of stores opened at the end of July of that year.
 This included Barker's, Woolworth, La Giralda, and many more.

 In July 1982, Barker's one of the stores anchoring the mall inaugurated being the chains 16th store on the island.